midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Cantus IDs

-For notated manuscripts, when possible, identified chants are listed in order of appearance by Cantus ID numbers, as established by the Cantus Index: [https://cantusindex.org/](https://cantusindex.org/)
+For notated manuscripts, when possible, identified chants are listed in order of appearance by Cantus ID numbers, as established by the [Cantus Index](https://cantusindex.org/)

 ### Folio range